ark-lang/ark-docs/tuples.md

 # Tuple [implemented]

 A tuple is a collection of values that can have irregular types.
-Tuples are similar to an array, though an array is a collection of values, which all have a **uniform type**.
+Tuples are similar to an array, though an array is a collection of values in which their types are uniform with one and another.

 Two parenthesis that contain types separated by commas will denote a tuple type.
 A tuple expression is like a tuple type, but instead of specifying the type